muxcmux/besedka/README.md

 `data:image` attribute because this is saved with each comment record and it will result in a larger size of the database file.

+### Compiling from source

+Make sure you have [NodeJS](https://nodejs.org/en/) and the [Rust toolchain](https://www.rust-lang.org/) installed on your machine.
+Once you clone the repo, navigate to the `frontend` dir and install all node dependencies:

+    $ yarn install

+Next, create a dummy database and point `DATABASE_URL` env var to it from an `.env` file:

+    $ touch besedka.sqlite && echo "DATABASE_URL=sqlite://besedka.sqlite" > .env

+This is needed because besedka uses compile-time query checking for some of the database queries.
+Once done, migrate the database:

+    $ cargo install sqlx-cli && sqlx migrate run

+You can now run the release script from the project root:

+    $ ./release

+This will compile the front end, move the asset files to `frontend/dist`, compile the binary, and move it to `releases/besedka-{version}-{target-triple}.tar.gz`.
+If you simply want the executable, just look at what the release script does - it is very simple and should be self-explanatory.